KQM-git/SRL/docs/characters/lightning/arlan.md

 ---
+description: |-
-description: The head of Herta Space Station's Security Department.
-This quiet boy hopes to protect the researchers who value their pursuit of knowledge, and to help them complete their work.
+  The head of Herta Space Station's Security Department.
+  This quiet boy hopes to protect the researchers who value their pursuit of knowledge, and to help them to complete their work.
 ---

 import char from '@site/src/data/characters/Arlan.json'